dodokek/Mandelbrot-Fractal/README.md

 Each point is being calculated independently.
 This means, we can calculate several points simultaniously.

 AVX instructions are just perfect for this task.
 With them we able to count up to 8 points at a time.
-Let's improve our program:
+Let's improve our program.

+All variables will turn into *_m256* type, equal to vector of 8 floating point variables.
+The only difference would be in comparison with maximum distance.

 ~~~C++